ionarevamp/sleepview/README.md

 >-m :	Specify minutes.

 >-t :   Specify a timestamp, in the form (D)D:(H)H:(M)M:(S)S(.DEC) -- days, hours, minutes, seconds, decimal portion.

+>OPTIONS:

+>-f :\t(full) Show full width of timestamp, regardless of target time.
+Without this option, fields in the display format that will always show zero will be omitted.

+>(-j :\t(json) Output data as json.)
+UNIMPLEMENTED

 # Installation